 Water level monitoring

 The DNR Lands and Minerals Division actively monitors the Canisteo water level and surrounding groundwater levels to understand the rate of pit water level increase and groundwater flow through the subsurface materials.
-Hydrologic information gathered near the pit informs assessment of the need for an engineered outlet structure to prevent future flooding and other impacts.
+Hydrologic information gathered near the pit informs the assessment of the need for an engineered outlet structure to prevent future flooding and other impacts.
 The city of Bovey drain tile system is monitored for flow and system efficiency.
 The Canisteo water level trend shown above represents a combination of manual measurements (dashed line) and continuous logger measurements (solid line).

-Water rises in the pit naturally due to rainfall, snow melt and groundwater.
-The DNR will continue to manage water levels if necessary until the permanent outlet is constructed.
+Water rises in the pit naturally due to rainfall, snow melt, and groundwater.
+The DNR will continue to manage water levels, if necessary, until the permanent outlet is constructed.

-Permanent engineered outlet planning
+Permanent engineered outlet construction

 Contact